Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

 The effect of the interference is also evident in the energy spectrum at a given scattering angle.
-The results of the energy spectrum for a pulse duration of 0.25 fs for a few cases of pulse area have been shown in Fig.~\ref{Fig_ES_p25fs}.
-The interference between the non-resonant elastic scattering channel and the resonant fluoresncence channel is substantial and can be seen from the energy spectrum particularly for $2\pi$-type pulses.
+The results of the energy spectrum for a pulse duration of 0.25 fs for various pulse area are shown in Fig.~\ref{Fig_ES_p25fs}.
+The interference between the elastic scattering and resonant fluorescence channels is substantial, particularly for $2\pi$-type pulses.
 The calculations indicate that the maximum destructive interference and maximum constructive interference manifests for azimuthal angles of $\phi_s = 45\degree$ and $\phi_s = 135 \degree$, respectively (see Appendix~\ref{App_phasediff} for explanation).
-The interference is more difficult to observe in the Energy spectrum for $\pi$-type pulses, as there is a large amount of resonant fluorescence relative to elastic scattering (which is 3 orders of magnitude smaller) in the single atom response.
-Also observable is a notable asymmetry that appears in the total coherent response for $2\pi$-type pulses.
-This asymmetry is a direct consequence of the interference between the non-resonant and resonant scattering channels.
-Interestingly, it appears an asymmetry arising from interference of photoionization pathways during Rabi dynamics in the ultrafast regime have been reported recently in the XUV domain~\cite{nandi2022_observationRabidynamics}.
+The interference is more difficult to observe in the energy spectrum for $\pi$-type pulses, as the resonant fluorescence is 2 orders of magnitude larger than that elastic scattering yield.
+Conversely, we find a notable asymmetry in the total coherent response for $2\pi$-type pulses.
+This asymmetry is a direct consequence of the interference between the elastic scattering and resonant fluorescence channels.
+Interestingly, an asymmetry arising from interference of photoionization pathways during Rabi dynamics in the ultrafast regime has been reported recently in the XUV domain~\cite{nandi2022_observationRabidynamics}.